 I never thought I’d consider a coffee shop as a kind of home.

 Almost every morning last year, I stopped by the same coffee shop on my way to work.
-It didn’t matter if it was scorching hot, icy cold, or pouring rain – I ordered the same thing every single day, and always left with more than just a cappuccino.
+It didn’t matter if it was scorching hot or pouring rain – I’d order the same thing daily and always left with more than just a cappuccino.

 I guess there’s something to be said about the power of caffeine.
-But more than that, there’s something to be said about these people.
-Nothing begins my day better than the warm greeting of this Seattle Coffee – the baristas contagious joy, their ability to remember the orders of over a dozen different people, and their sincere hope that I wasn’t working too hard when I’d come in earlier than usual.
+But more than that, there’s something to be said about the people.
+Nothing begins my day better than the warm greeting of the Seattle Coffee – the barista’s contagious joy, their ability to remember the orders of over a dozen different people, and their sincere hope that I wasn’t working too hard when I’d come in earlier than usual.

 Stopping by every morning set my day in motion (and it’s wasn’t just the coffee.
 Although, that definitely helped).